dhruvasagar/vim-table-mode/README.md

     which are also defined by the same format as that of the target cell.
 You can use all native vim functions within the formula.
 Apart from that table mode also provides 2 special functions `Sum` and `Average`.
 Both these functions take a range as input.
-A range can be of two forms :
+A range can be of two forms:

       - `r1:r2`: This represents cells in the current column from row `r1` through `r2`.
 If `r2` is negative it represents `r2` rows above the